 The board recognizes the importance of establishing reasonable and effective means for resolving difficulties, which may arise among staff, to reduce potential areas of grievances and to establish and maintain recognized two-way channels of communication between supervisory personnel and staff.

-The board intends to expedite the process for all concerned parties.
-Staff are urged to use the administrative procedures whenever they feel that a district action has aggrieved them.
-The procedures are established to secure a proper and equitable solution to a complaint at the lowest possible supervisory level and to facilitate an orderly procedure within which solutions may be pursued.
+Staff may use the administrative procedures to allege a violation of existing district policies or procedures that has aggrieved them.
+The procedures are established to provide a proper and equitable solution to a complaint at the lowest possible supervisory level and to facilitate an orderly procedure within which solutions may be pursued.

-A complaint may be a claim by a staff member based upon alleged violation, misinterpretation or a misapplication of existing district policies or administrative procedures.
+A complaint shall mean a written claim by a staff member that alleges a violation of existing district policies or procedures that has directly aggrieved them.

-All documents, communications and records dealing with the processing of a grievance shall be maintained in a separate file and shall not be kept in the personnel file of the aggrieved.

-END OF POLICY
+Management Resources

+2015 - October Policy Issue

+Classification: Discretionary